zjunlp/IEPile/README.md

 In this study, we adopted the proposed "`schema-based batched instruction generation method`" to successfully create a large-scale, high-quality IE fine-tuning dataset named **IEPile**, containing approximately `0.32B` tokens.

 Based on **IEPile**, we fine-tuned the `Baichuan2-13B-Chat` and `LLaMA2-13B-Chat` models using the `Lora` technique.
-Experiments have demonstrated that the fine-tuned `Baichuan2-IEPile` and `LLaMA2-IEPile` models perform remarkably on fully supervised training sets and have achieved significant improvements in **zero-shot information extraction tasks**.
+Experiments have demonstrated that the fine-tuned `Baichuan2-IEPile` and `LLaMA2-IEPile` models perform remarkably on fully supervised training sets and have achieved improvements in **zero-shot information extraction tasks**.